deanwampler/spark-scala-tutorial/tutorial/src/index.md

 <a class="shortcut" href="#code/src/main/scala/spark/SparkStreaming8.scala">SparkStreaming8.scala</a>

-The streaming capability is relatively new and this exercise shows how it works to construct a simple "echo" server.
+The streaming capability is relatively new and our last exercise shows how it works to construct a simple "echo" server.
 Running it is a little more involved, because we need two console windows, or at least one in addition to `sbt run`.

 You'll need [NetCat](http://netcat.sourceforge.net/) or NCat that comes with [NMap](http://nmap.org/download.html), which is available for more platforms, like Windows.
 If you're on a Mac or Linux machine, you may already have the `nc` (NetCat) shell command available.